mivade/IonMD/README.rst

 Authors
 =======

-IonMD is principally written by Michael V. DePalatis <mvd@gatech.edu>
+IonMD is principally written by Michael V. DePalatis
-with some optimization enhancements by Ben Land.
+<depalatis@phys.au.dk> with some optimization enhancements by Ben
+Land.

 References
 ==========